 Instructions

-- Mix Dry Ingredients: In a medium bowl,sift together the all-purpose flour,baking powder,and salt.
+- Mix dry ingredients: In a medium bowl, sift flour, baking powder, and salt.
 Set aside.

-- Beat Eggs and Sugar: In a large bowl, whisk the eggs and granulated sugar with an electric mixer until pale, thick, and tripled in volume – about 5 minutes.
-This aeration is key to the sponge’s lightness.
+- Beat eggs and sugar: Whisk eggs and granulated sugar until pale, thick, and tripled in volume (about 5 minutes).
+This step builds the sponge’s light structure.

-- Combine Wet ingredients: Slowly incorporate the Thai tea infusion, coconut milk, vanilla extract, and vegetable oil into the egg mixture.
-Gently fold to blend evenly without deflating the mixture.
+- Combine wet ingredients: Slowly mix in Thai tea infusion, coconut milk, vanilla extract, and vegetable oil.
+Fold gently so the batter stays airy.

-- Bake Layers: Preheat oven to 350°F (175°C).
-Lightly grease and line six 6-inch round cake pans or bake layers in batches using one pan at a time.
-Pour a thin layer of batter (~⅓ cup) for each cake layer.
-Bake each layer for 8-10 minutes or until a toothpick inserted comes out clean.
+- Bake layers: Preheat oven to 350°F (175°C).
+Grease and line six 6-inch round pans.
+Pour a thin layer of batter (about ⅓ cup per pan).
+Bake 8–10 minutes, until a toothpick comes out clean.

-- Prepare Frosting: Beat together cream cheese and butter until smooth and creamy.Gradually add powdered sugar, then mix in vanilla extract and 1 tbsp Thai tea concentrate for that nuanced flavor twist.
-Chill frosting for 15 minutes if to soft.
+- Prepare frosting: Beat cream cheese and butter until smooth.
+Add powdered sugar gradually.
+Mix in vanilla and the Thai tea concentrate.
+Chill 15 minutes if the frosting feels too soft.

 Tips for Success

-- Ensure eggs are at room temperature to maximize volume when beaten.
+- Keep eggs at room temperature to maximize volume when beaten.

-- Use a fine mesh strainer to remove tea leaves thoroughly, ensuring a smooth batter and frosting without gritty bits.
+- Use a fine mesh strainer to remove tea leaves for a smoother batter and frosting.

-- If you don’t have multiple 6-inch pans, bake one layer at a time and cool completely before starting the next to maintain layer integrity.
+- If you don’t have six pans, bake one layer at a time.
+Cool each layer fully before starting the next.

-- For an extra moist sponge, replace 2 tbsp of vegetable oil with melted coconut oil, lending subtle aroma.
+- For extra moist sponge, replace 2 tbsp vegetable oil with melted coconut oil (same amount).

 Serving Suggestions